 - Novel polymer materials: two superior polymeric gas separation membrane materials (Cell Reports Physical Science), a comprehensive review on AI for gas separation material design (Chemical Physics Reviews), transfer learning for predicting thermal conductivity (Materials Today Physics) and electron properties (Science Advances); supported by NSF CBET-2332270.

-The FAML Lab at Lucy Family Institute will be looking for one postdoctoral research associate to join in Spring or Fall 2026 and be co-advised by me and Prof. Xiangliang Zhang.
+[HIRING #3] The FAML Lab at Lucy Family Institute will be looking for one postdoctoral research associate to begin in Spring 2026 and be co-advised by me and Prof. Xiangliang Zhang.
 The research topic is Foundation Models and Applications, emphasizing interdisciplinary collaborations.
 Stay tuned for the job post.
 Drop me an e-mail (mjiang2 [at] nd.edu) if you are interested!

 What's New